How to Test a Car Battery with a Multimeter

 What if my battery reads 12.6V but the car still won’t start?

 A healthy voltage reading with a no-start condition points away from the battery.
 The most common culprits are a failing alternator (not charging during driving), a bad starter motor, corroded battery cable connections, or a blown fuse in the starting circuit.
-Start by testing the alternator output voltage with the engine running β it should read between 13.7V and 14.7V.
+Start by testing the alternator output voltage with the engine running.
+It should read between 13.7V and 14.7V.

 How do I test a car battery under load?